Are you afraid?

 Think positive but don’t skip the flip side

-Positive self-talk is an important skill to master.
+is an important skill to master.
 There’s no doubt that an upbeat outlook can influence your results.
 A healthy dose of reality, however, also has value.
 Whatever change you’re about to kickoff has its challenges and potential pitfalls.
 You may stumble over some of them.
 It happens.
 And that’s important to remember.
 It does happen.
 Identifying the areas that might go wrong before you get underway gives you the opportunity to create a game plan to address those speedbumps before you encounter them.
-Knowing you have a solid Plan B ready helps you head out on your journey with the confidence that you can tackle what lies ahead (the expected and the unexpected alike.)
+Knowing you have a solid Plan B ready helps you head out on your journey with the confidence that you can tackle what lies ahead (the expected and

 You are the captain